-While we’re still working hard on featuring Gantt charts in Zenkit to help keep us organized when planning our press and product releases.
+We use Gantt charts in Zenkit to help keep us organized when planning our press and product releases.
 View switching is one of our favorite features while working on projects together.
-We’d love to hear your experiences when using one for your projects.
+We’d love to hear your experiences when using Gantt charts in Zenkit for your projects.
 It will certainly help us to create the best feature possible.

 Dinnie and the Zenkit Team